NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        This tells Marabou to find an assignment to the network described in the nnet file (in this case, one of the ACAS Xu networks), that satisfies the property described in property.txt.
-If a satsifying assignment is found it is printed out.
+If a satisfying assignment is found it is printed out.

        The property files are encoded in a simple textual format, where the x